It depends! Honestly, it’s impossible for either SEO or SEM to be better than the other in ALL scenarios and circumstances for ALL businesses.

 SEO is better for businesses that already know their ideal clients and customers are searching for things related to the business, have time or resources to invest upfront, want to build their brand authority, don’t mind waiting a few months to see substantial results, and that are looking for a marketing channel that brings in passive traffic and income long-term.

-SEM is better for businesses that know their ideal clients and customers are searching for things related to the business, they can outbid competitors to get valuable ad placements, have the time or resources to continually pay for ads (or a SEM Specialist), want immediate results and a return on investment, and might want to test an offer by getting traffic to it quickly.
+SEM is better for businesses that know their ideal clients and customers are searching for things related to the business, they can outbid competitors to get valuable ad placements, have the time or resources to continually pay for ads (or a SEM Specialist), want immediate results and return on investment, and might want to test an offer quickly.

-For businesses that don’t have their offers, marketing messaging, or positioning down yet, I wouldn’t recommend either SEO or SEM yet because those need to be clarified first.
+For businesses that don’t have their offers, marketing messaging, or positioning down yet, I wouldn’t recommend either SEO or SEM yet because those three things need to be clarified first.

 The beauty of SEM is that you can start investing in it at any point in your business because your efforts don’t compound like they do with SEO.
 You can stop and start ads anytime you want!
 You can place an ad for any keyword you want for however long you want (as long as you can pay for it).